smartcontractkit/chainlink-fullstack/README.md

 yarn dev
 ```

-To interact with the local contract, be sure to switch your MetaMask Network to Localhost 8545
+To interact with the local network, follow this step-by-step guide on how to use [MetaMask with a Hardhat node](https://support.chainstack.com/hc/en-us/articles/4408642503449-Using-MetaMask-with-a-Hardhat-node).

+If you've set the mnemonic from MetaMask the first 20 accounts will be funded with ETH.

 ## Environment Variables